 We can count cells that contain a negative number within a specified range of cells with the COUNTIF function.
 We will walk through the procedure by following the simple steps below.

-Figure 1: COUNTIF Function for counting negative numbers
+Figure 1: COUNTIF Function for counting negative and positive numbers

 =COUNTIF (range, “<0”)